ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In facing position, the man steps back R, and the woman crosses her left in front under joined lead hands, turning 1/2 RF.
-On beat two, the man recovers L, and the woman recovers R, completing the turn to face her partner.
+In facing position, the man turns a little RF and steps back R (W swivel 1/4 RF and steps fwd L trng 1/2 RF).
+On beat two, the man recovers L to face, and the woman recovers R, completing the turn to face her partner.
 On the slow, both step side.
-Do a half basic to an underarm turn;; reverse underarm turn; spot turn;
+In I'll Never Love Again by the Nobles, there is a new yorker; underarm turn; new yorker; thru face close; cross body to COH;;

 Reverse Underarm Turn